noahehall/theBookOfNoah/0current/aws/exams/services/globalArchitecture.md

 - naming/tagging things
   - you generally always want to pre/postfix the resource type to the name of the resource, e.g. ec2-my-silver-server
   - you always want to have a tagging scheme predefined so you can query resources across service boundaries and for billing
+- services and regions
+  - you should specify a regional endpoint if the service supports it to reduce latency

 ### anti patterns